 - For correct data transfer, the slave device must be in the same timing mode as the master device (CPOL and CPHA bits).
-See Figure 15.4. - The SS pin must be connected to a low level signal during the complete byte transmit sequence. - Clear the MSTR bit and set the SPE bit to assign the pins to alternate function.
+See Figure 15.4. - The SS pin must be connected to a low level signal during the complete byte transmit sequence, if this pin is used. - Clear the MSTR bit and set the SPE bit to assign the pins to alternate function.